Dr. Susan Hill joined Cass Business School in September 2013. She was previously employed at the London School of Economics (from 2007 to 2013).

 Prior to entering academia, Susan worked for a number of years in human resources management and corporate venturing in South Africa.
 She has also conducted executive education for London Business School, working with clients including BT, EDS and IBM.

-BA (Hons) (Industrial and Organisational Psychology), MBA and PhD.
+- BA (Hons) (Industrial and Organisational Psychology), University of Cape Town, South Africa, 1992

 Journal articles (9)

 - Hill, S.A. and Birkinshaw, J. (2014).
 Ambidexterity and Survival in Corporate Venture Units.
 Journal of Management, 40(7), pp. 1899–1931. doi:10.1177/0149206312445925.

 - Hill, S.A.
 (2014).
 Combining versus transforming knowledge?
 A comparison of the volume and novelty of new ideas.
 Academy of Management Proceedings, 2014(Supp 13733), pp. 924–929. doi:10.5465/AMBPP.2014.184.

 - Hill, S.A. and Birkinshaw, J.M.
 (2010).
 Idea sets: Conceptualizing and measuring a new unit of analysis in entrepreneurship research.
 Organizational Research Methods, 13(1), pp. 85–113. doi:10.1177/1094428109337542.

 - Hill, S.A., Maula, M.V.J., Birkinshaw, J.M. and Murray, G.C.
 (2009).
 Transferability of the venture capital model to the corporate context: Implications for the performance of corporate venture units.
 Strategic Entrepreneurship Journal, 3(1), pp. 3–27. doi:10.1002/sej.54.